 - Healthy Child Programme: pregnancy and the first five years of life; Dept of Health (October 2009)

-- Social Exclusion Task Force (2007) Reaching Out: Think Family.
-Analysis and themes from the Families At Risk Review, London
+- Reaching Out: Think Family.
+Analysis and themes from the Families At Risk Review; Cabinet Office, School Exclusion Task Force, 2007

 - Huizink AC, Mulder EJ; Maternal smoking, drinking or cannabis use during pregnancy and neurobehavioral and cognitive functioning in human offspring.
 Neurosci Biobehav Rev. 2006;30(1):24-41.
 Epub 2005 Aug 10.